 Lead acid batteries contain toxic compounds such as lead with traces of other toxic metals.
 The batteries are crushed during the recycling process prior to separation and extraction of metals.

 Lithium-ion batteries contain metallic and non-metallic components such as cobalt, manganese, nickel, phosphorous and fluorine, which are also toxic in varying quantities.
 Crushing a lithium-ion battery will result in a fire, smoke and a thermal runaway.
 These batteries cannot be crushed.

 Inadvertent mixing of battery chemistries has been suspected as the cause of large fires that have destroyed battery recycling facilities.

-For more information on battery safety, the safe disposal and recycling of batteries, please contact us here and one of our battery safety experts will respond to your inquiry.
+For more information on battery safety and the safe disposal and recycling of batteries, please contact us here and one of our battery safety experts will respond to your inquiry.

 Fire in Republic Services, Plano, Texas in 2016